Hugh d'Avranches, 1st Earl of Chester: Marriage, death and succession

 Hugh d'Avranches married Ermentrude of Claremont, daughter of Hugh I, Count of Clermont-en-Beauvaisis, by whom he had his son and heir, Richard d'Avranches, 2nd Earl of Chester, though he is known to have also had illegitimate children, including Robert, abbot of Bury St Edmunds, Otuer fitz Count and, less certainly, Geva, wife of Geoffrey Ridel.

 Hugh fell ill and on 13 July 1101 became a monk at his religious foundation of St. Werburgh, dying there four days later on 17 July 1101.
 He was succeeded as Earl of Chester by his son Richard, who married Matilda of Blois, a granddaughter of William the Conqueror.
 Both Richard and Matilda died in the disastrous sinking of the White Ship in 1120, and the Earldom then passed to Hugh's nephew Ranulph le Meschin, Earl of Chester, son of his sister Margaret by her husband Ranulf de Briquessart, Viscount of Bayeux.

 Hugh would be remembered for his "gluttony, prodigality and profligacy".
 His obesity gave rise to his nickname, le Gros (the Fat).
-He would also posthumously be called Lupus (Wolf) for his savage ferocity in the battle against the Welsh.
+He would also posthumously be called Lupus (Wolf) for reasons still debated.